 I played music for many hours every day to break in the new loudspeakers since the installation.
 The sound quality was getting improved day by day, and reached the satisfactory level.
 SS-312 offered better bass than I had expected, and its sound was heard well-balanced.

 I judged that tuning was not necessary and declared its completion.
 In fact, I was already tired and didn't feel like doing any more.

 No tuning and no improvement was against the design policy of NOBODY.
 I wondered if I should give NOBODY-brand to SS-312, but I did so because of the special situation that I built it in my long sick leave as my rehab.

 I skipped wood filling and sprayed varnish soon.
 I was disappointed that

 beautiful grain woody texture didn't appear.

-I haven't learned painting techniques properly.
-I am going to learn it before next chance.
+I haven't learned painting techniques enough.
+I am going to learn it before next opportunity.